abhinav-m/data-science-bootcamp/Udemy-Machine-Learning-A-Z/README.md

     * Decision Tree Regression - Completed on 27-07-2020
     * Random forest Regression - Completed on 29-07-2020
     * Evaluating Regression Models performance - Completed on 04-08-2020
-    * Choosing a regression model - Currently Pursuing
+    * Choosing a regression model - Completed on 06-08-2020

 ## Doubts